S3-Portfolio/General/Analysis.md

 Their constraints would be their role as theacher, because they have to grade my project instead of just being the stakeholder.

 ##### You have identified and analysed your stakeholders – their goals, constraints, stakes.
+In the group project the stakeholders would include: the teachers, future users, future animals, the Finnish development team and our development team.
+The teachers' goals are to see an end product.
+The future users' goals are to be able to use the application.
+The future animals' goals are to (hopefully) find a forever home.
+The goals for both development teams would be the same: developing as many user stories and making the application the best ik can be.
+The teacher' constraints would include their role as theacher, because they have to grade my project instead of just being the stakeholder.
+The constraints of both future users and future animals would be whatever they cannot do with the application (as in functionally).
+The development teams' constraints are time, because time is needed to complete the application.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ### Process analysis
 [Source](https://fhict.instructure.com/courses/13025/pages/process-analysis-which-processes-are-supported-by-your-software?module_item_id=916362)